yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 If you can live with the Flash of Unstyled Text (FOUT), where the fallback fonts are rendered first, and then replaced by the loaded fonts once they arrive, `font-display: swap` is probably the way to go.

-Alternatively, `font-display: fallback` enables you to make sure that switch from fallback font to loaded font won’t happen too late in the page, and guarantees that it will only happen within the first 3 seconds of the font loading.
+Alternatively, `font-display: fallback` enables you to make sure that a switch from fallback font to loaded font won’t happen too late in the page load, and guarantees that if such a switch happens, it will only happen within the first 3 seconds of the font loading.

 If you can’t live with FOUT, `font-display: optional` makes sure that the loaded fonts are displayed only when they are immediately available to the browser (e.g. when they are cached from a previous session).